plast-lab/doop/docs/documentation.md

 1. Develop a unified code-base that is highly maintainable, flexible and extensible.

 ### The classes of the Core API {#design.api}
-The core API is contained in the doop.core Groovy package and contains the following classes.
+The core API is contained in the org.clyze.doop.core Groovy package and contains the following classes.

-#### doop.core.AnalysisFactory
+#### AnalysisFactory
 A Factory for creating analyses.
 The class provides the following public methods:

     newAnalysis(String id, String name, Map<String, AnalysisOption> options, List<String> jars)

     newAnalysis(String id, String name, Map<String, AnalysisOption> options, InputResolutionContext ctx)

-which create a new `doop.core.Analysis` object.
+which create a new `Analysis` object.
 The methods check and verify that all provided information (id and name of the analysis, jar files and options) is correct, throwing an exception in case of error.
 The checks performed are based on the doop run script and are implemented using private or protected methods.

-This class is extended by `doop.CommandLineAnalysisFactory` to support creating `doop.core.Analysis` objects from the CLI.
+This class is extended by `CommandLineAnalysisFactory` to support creating `Analysis` objects from the CLI.

-#### doop.core.Analysis
+#### Analysis
 An object that holds both:

 1. the analysis options and inputs